Lluc76/Multitool/README.md

 Security:
 List of open ports, close and in use
 Hardening (Check that it is activated: Windows firewall, Windows Defender, protection against ransomware, disk encryption, secure login authentication, remote access, disable, automatic Windows updates,) and if not, notify and show the option of activate it.

+Things to consider:

+Backup:
+ - Destination field on csv must have the .zip format
+ -